 “At the very outset the defendant is confronted with his contract and with his violation thereof.
 If the contract is a reasonable one under all the circumstances it should be enforced.
 The defendant came into possession of the list of plaintiff’s customers in the territory where he was assigned, and of a scrapbook containing confidential information.
 He was made acquainted with some new improvements in the devices which were being manufactured by the plaintiff, and generally became familiar with the plaintiff’s sales system organization and trade methods.
 These features formed an important part of the successful operation of plaintiff’s business and it was reasonable that it should seek to preserve this information for its own use.”

 In the short term, Todd succeeded in getting an injunction against Hirschberg and the Checkometer, but it didn’t dissuade the turncoat for long.
-In fact, the case may have lit a bigger fire under Hirschberg, as he subsequently bought out the Willis patents for himself and organized the Checkometer Sales Co. in an official capacity in Chicago in 1920.
+In fact, the case may have lit a bigger fire under Hirschberg, as he subsequently bought out the Willis patents for himself and incorporated the Checkometer Sales Company in 1920.
 An official press release of the time read as such:

 “Chicago, ILL—The Checkometer Sales Company, room 1119, 431 South Dearborn street, has incorporated with capital stock of $25,000.
 The objects are to manufacture and deal in check writing and protecting machines, typewriters, etc. The Checkometer is distributed.
 The incorporators of the company are Flavan Bayad, T.B.
 Hirschberg, Theo.
 B. Hardy.”

 Recruiting an expert sales team and utilizing that long-established network of connections from his Protectograph days, Hirschberg set about touting the Checkometer as the preferred check writer of the Jazz Age.